Siddhi-Nagapure-5/AlgoQueen/README.md

-# 👑 AlgOQueen
+# 👑 AlgoQueen

-Welcome to **AlgOQueen** — a clean and elegant React-based dashboard that showcases my competitive coding profiles.
+Welcome to **AlgoQueen** — a clean and elegant React-based dashboard that showcases my competitive coding profiles.
 Built with React, Tailwind CSS, and Framer Motion, this project reflects my journey across platforms like LeetCode, Codeforces, CodeChef, and GeeksforGeeks.

 > Crafted with ❤️ by **Siddhi Nagapure**